 A default judgment is a judgment that is entered against the losing party when they fail to appear in court or otherwise respond to a lawsuit.
 This type of judgment is often used when the defendant fails to defend the case or comply with a court order.

 A specific performance judgment requires the losing party to perform a specific action, such as fulfilling the terms of a contract or delivering specific property.
-This type of judgment is usually used in cases where monetary damages are not enough to remedy the harm caused by the losing party's actions.
+This type of judgment is usually used when monetary damages are insufficient to remedy the harm caused by the losing party's actions.

-Asset investigations are critical in the discovery process to leverage all enforcement methods
+Asset investigations are critical to the discovery process and to leveraging all enforcement methods.

 Understanding judgments and court orders are crucial for anyone seeking to enforce a court decision or collect a monetary award.